VincentBernet/UCare/README.md

 ## Code Quality

 In the intent of improving code quality of this application, i implemented severals tools :
-- first i used esLint on the front & the back-end part.
-I used AirBnB configuration.
+- first i used esLint as a linter on the front & the back-end part.
+I used AirBnB configuration, that is well known.
 - then i add husly to ensure that on every commit the linter as been runned, so the linter update will be done piece by piece

+On the front part, i tried to segment my code in as many react component as possible, to reuse them on multiple pages, and unit test them easely.
+All of functions have been extract has much as possible, again to ensure easy Unit testing, and have been put in a utility folder within a named accordly named with the domain.

 **eslint, jest, husky, github actions**

+## Testing Plan
+Jest

+## Deployment process
+Strongly encourage you to follow the expo documentation : https://docs.expo.dev/submit/android/

 ---
 <a name='Installation'></a>